troisjs/troisjs.github.io/src/guide/lights/index.md

 <PointLight ref="light" />
 ```

-You can then access three light object in your component script :
+You can then access ThreeJS light in your component script :

 ```js
 const light = this.$ref.light.light;